grscheller/dotfiles/README.md

-# LINUX/UNIX/POSIX dotfiles
+# Configuration files "my dotfiles"

-This project contains the infrastructure I use to maintain and install my Fish, Bash, and Sh based environments.
+This project contains the infrastructure I use to maintain and install my Fish, Bash, and Shell based environments.
 The same configuration files are designed to be shared across multiple more or less, POSIX based operating systems.
+Also used to maintain Neovim and Alacritty configuration files.

 Installs into your `$HOME` directiors from cloned repo.

 ## Design Choices

 * Same POSIX `.profile` used by all POSIX compliant shells
-* Fish is not POSIX compliant shell
+* Fish is not a POSIX compliant shell
 * Designed for maximum portability
 * Not designed for maximum security for a specific Shell or OS